Ayush05-20/CVisionary/README.md

 Create a Firebase project on the Firebase Console.

-Generate a Firebase Admin SDK private key.
-Download the JSON file and rename it to cvisionary-d034a-firebase-adminsdk-fbsvc-dca53ec298.json (or update the filename in app.py) and place it in the root directory of your project.
+Generate a Firebase Admin SDK private key..

 Google Gemini API Key: